mertezz/didomi-challenge/SOLUTION.md

 These dimensions were **not implemented** as separate entities.
 Instead, their attributes were kept as **degenerate dimensions** within the fact table (stored directly in `fct_event` without foreign keys).

 This decisions was taken because:
-- Each of these entities currently contains only one or two attributes, which do not provide descriptive context that would improve understanding of the analysed data.
+- Each of these entities currently contains only one or two attributes, which would not justify the overhead of creating a new dimension.
 - Within the assignment scope, no additional descriptive or lookup attributes (eg., labels, hierarchies, textual descriptions) were identified as necessary to include.
 - Avoiding unnecessary joins improves model simplicity and query performance.